pal03377/master-thesis/thesis.typ

 === Findings <realWorldFindings>
+// Note: Interpret the results and conclude interesting findings ThemisML typically provided fewer feedback suggestions than human tutors.
+However, when it did offer feedback, the advice was often valuable.
+In the next section, we'll explore the reasons behind the limited feedback suggestions from ThemisML and discuss additional observations.

+=== Discussions
-// Note: Interpret the results and conclude interesting findings In this section, we share our findings from examining real-world data using ThemisML.
-While we understand that our observations might lean toward our own experiences and may not reflect ThemisML's suggestions broadly, we think these insights highlight areas for further enhancement and also demonstrate the potential of ThemisML.
+// Note: Discuss the findings in more detail and also review possible disadvantages that you found While we understand that our observations might lean toward our own experiences and may not reflect ThemisML's suggestions broadly, we think these insights highlight areas for further enhancement and demonstrate the potential of ThemisML.

 1. *Variability in Tutor Grading & Feedback*:
   - Differences in how tutors grade can sometimes influence ThemisML's feedback, leading to variations in point assignments (Exercise 1, Exercise 3).